 Twirly Fudge- Bending the Rules

-In a recent session a player running a barbarian wanted to douse themselves in water , leap onto a fire elemental and grapple it.
+In a recent session, a player running a barbarian wanted to douse themselves in water, leap onto a fire elemental and grapple it.
 The rules in 5E D&D are explicit that the elemental cannot be grappled, it’s immune to that condition.
-There’s nothing in the rules that says there’s any exception to this.
-So when my player asked to do this I was entirely in the right to say no, of course I let him do it anyway because that sounds awesome.
+There’s nothing in the rules that says there’s an exception to this.
+So when my player asked to do this I was entirely in the right to say no, of course, I let him do it anyway because that sounds awesome.
 Granted with the caveat that he’d be set on fire but none the less he pinned down that fire elemental so he couldn’t set the entire rest of the group on fire.
 Is this bad fudging?

 This is definitely fudging but it’s not necessarily bad.
-There’s two things to consider when you decide to bend a rule on the fly.
+There are two things to consider when you decide to bend a rule on the fly.